CaneBayComputers/hp-bios-config-password-reset/README.md

 ## Compatibility

 The pdf is copyright 2012 to 2021.
-I'm guessing this utility might work on BIOS chips during this time however this whole thing is untested by myself.
+I'm guessing this utility tool might work on BIOS chips during this time however this whole thing is untested by myself.
 I have actually zero clue how well any of this works.
 Feedback would be much appreciated!

 ## Disclaimer

-I do not claim ownership for any of the files in this repository as my own except this README.
+I do not claim ownership for any of the files or tools in this repository as my own except this README.
 I supply these files for historical purposes.
 What you choose to do with them is by your own accord.
 I make no claims as to the outcome or functionality of this program.
 I have not modified the program or documentation in any way.
 USE AT YOUR OWN RISK.
 NO GUARANTEES OR WARRANTIES.